ARgorithm/toolkit/docs/docs/tutorials/bubblesort.md

 ```
 ### The StateSet Object

-Lets break down the differences. as we mentioned before for an argorithm to able to record states, we need an object of type StateSet and that is what our ARgorithm should return and not the output of the algorithm.
+Let's break down the differences.
+As we mentioned before for an argorithm to be able to record states, we need an object of type StateSet and that is what our ARgorithm should return, not the output of the algorithm.
 The output of the algorithm if not specified with any of the states can be appended to the stateset.

 ```Python hl_lines="7 14"
 {!../../examples/bubblesort.py!}